nexgenbuilder/kairos/migrations/README.md

 # Database Migrations

 Run these scripts against your PostgreSQL database to keep the schema in sync with the application.
+They rely on a `DATABASE_URL` environment variable, so ensure you have a `.env` file in the project root populated with your connection details before running them.

 The easiest way is to execute all outstanding migrations with: